Stress Relief, Relaxation & Healthy Sleep

 - Incorporate regular physical activity and good nutrition into your schedule

-- When you find yourself spending too much time at the computer, try these great computer and desk stretches to relax tense shoulders, neck and back -- incorporate stretches every 45 minutes if possible
+- When you find yourself spending too much time at the computer, try some stretches to relax tense shoulders, neck and back – incorporate stretches every 45 minutes if possible